Dantiff/Components-Builder/README.md

       *
         #### TimeSeries Charts
-        [Highcharts Configuration Syntax](https://www.tutorialspoint.com/highcharts/highcharts_configuration_syntax.htm) provides the configuration required to draw charts and as well provides a sample for drawing time series charts.
-However, all examples are provided in es5 JavaScript syntax.
-Below is a result of the same using es6 JS syntax.

          ##### Configuration
          ###### chart
          Configure the chart to make it zoomable. chart.zoomType decides the dimensions by which the user can zoom by dragging the mouse.
 The possible values for this are x, y or xy.